ChenWuBing/HuanLeLanQiu/README.md

-# 美味食记-商家端
+# 直播吧--专业篮球赛事

-We are an app that provides product launches for gourmet merchants.
-Gourmet merchants can publish their food through our platform and let more consumers come to spend.
-We hope to have more gourmet merchants to join us.
-Let us learn together and make progress together.
+We are a platform to broadcast basketball games in live text.
+Users can get the latest basketball game news on our platform.
+For each basketball game, a dedicated host will describe the situation in writing on the court.

-If you have any questions, please contact the technical support email: barbaraht562005@gmail.com, thank you for your support.
+If you have any questions, please contact the technical support email: wlwdhhh@126.com, thank you for your support.